How to Host a Perfect Grandmother Shower

 This could be fun, especially if you go to a park or to someone’s home.
 Some may even be appropriate for a restaurant setting.
 Baby Shower Bingo or Baby Word Scramble are fun games.
-I can send you a copy of my own Word Scramble game.
-Just ask!
+Go to this post for more game ideas.

 Give Useful Gifts.

 When I became a Grandmother the first time, it had been almost 25 years since I had a baby in the house.
 I needed baby supplies.
 If Grandma lives close and the baby may visit often, give gifts to the Grandmother-to-be that will help her stock her home.
 It will be more convenient for Mom to visit if Grandma has some basic supplies on hand.
 And Grandmas LOVE it when their Grandkids (and their children) come to visit.